Feeling Rome Tourist Burnout? Take the Train to Authentic Tarquinia

 A Fort Outside, a Palace Within

-• One wall displays a map of the world as known in 1574, and above it the constellations of the heavens
+The main attraction of Palazzo Farnese is its incredible frescoes and paintings, on every wall and ceiling.
+These paintings depict landmark events in the lives of Alexander the Great and of course the Farnese.
+One wall displays a map of the world as known in 1574, and above it the constellations of the heavens

-• The garden villa called the Casinio is today an official residence of a big shot: the President of Italy
+Palazzo Farnese's gardens are equally arresting.
+The garden villa called the Casinio is today an official residence of a big shot: the President of Italy.

-Villa Farnese Still Amazes
+Palazzo Farnese Still Amazes

-The Villa Farnese is an art haunt, and one that hosts frequent concerts.
+Palazzo Farnese is an art haunt, and one that hosts frequent concerts.
 It is a center of the good life, and just as impressive today as when the House of Farnese was famous and feared.